tooky/tooky.co.uk/source/drafts/the-cucumber-test-trap.html.markdown

 By falling into the cucumber test trap and relying on checking the system end-to-end you lose this valuable design pressure that comes from TDD.
-You have no need to make you units testable, because it's *easy* to add another test that runs from outside of the application.
+You have no need to make your units testable in isolation, because it's *easy* to add another test that runs from outside of the application.
 Which means you have nothing pushing you to improve the internal quality of the codebase, nothing to help you avoid creating a *Big Ball of Mud*.

 Writing scenarios *with your customers* will help you to understand what your application needs to do, and automating those scenarios with cucumber will help